History & Traditions: Celebrating 50 Years

 Maclay School was founded in 1968 by a group of parents who wished to provide their children with educational resources that would enable each student to develop to the fullest-academically, morally, emotionally, and physically.
 The school was named in honor of Alfred Barmore Maclay, Jr., a World War II veteran who died of polio in 1953.
 His mother, Mrs. Alfred B. Maclay, Sr., was a benefactor and loyal friend of the school.
-Over the years, Mr. and Mrs. John W. Mettler generously donated the land upon which the school is situated.
+Over the years, family members, Mr. and Mrs. John W. Mettler, generously donated the land upon which the school is situated.
 During Maclay's first year, a nine-member faculty taught grades 1-8.
-Each year following, one grade level was added until the first class graduated in 1973.
+Each year following, one grade level was added until the first class graduated in 1972.
 Our Kindergarten opened in 1975 and Pre-K began in 1989.
-Today, Maclay has a student body of nearly 1,000 students and100 faculty members.
-As we approach our 50th year in 2017-18, Maclay will have 3000th alumni who have graduated.
+Today, Maclay has a student body of 1,000 students and100 faculty members.
+At the end of our 50th year in 2018, Maclay will have the 3000th graduate walk across the commencement stage.

 The Mace: The shaft of the mace is crafted from the wood of a 100-year old cherry tree that fell on Welaunee Plantation, a plantation owned by the Mettler family, one of Maclay’s founding families that donated the 100 acres Maclay stands on today.
 The base of the mace is a silver acorn symbolizing the genesis of education and Maclay’s precious oak tree.
 The cuff features the name of the school and the founding date 1968.
 The gemstones that decorate the shaft were donated by the two class ring companies.
 The school seal is enameled in our school colors and sits surrounded by palms made of sterling silver to represent the Florida landscape.
 The silver was donated by founding families, the Langfords, the Subers, the Lines, and the Davenports.